We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Your kidneys serve several purposes, including the filtering out of waste products from your blood for removal from the body in urine.

-When you have a bad smell in your nose for more than one week and there’s no external source, you should see your doctor.
+When you have a bad smell in your nose for more than 1 week and there’s no external source, you should see your doctor.

 Because a rotten smell in your nose often means you’re also dealing with a sinus infection, nasal polyps, or other condition, it’s likely you also have other symptoms.